alexerlandsson/css-fadeshow/README.md

 $prev-icon 				| Icon to use for previous button.
 $next-icon 				| Icon to use for next button.
 $autohide-next-prev 	| Set to `false` if you want the prev/next buttons to be visible all the time.
 If true, the buttons will be visible on hover over the fadeshow.
 Default `true`.
-$quick-nav-color 		| Color of the inactive slides (quick navigation).
+$quick-nav-color 		| Color of the inactive quick navigation buttons
-$quick-nav-active-color | Color of the active slide (quick navigation).
+$quick-nav-active-color | Color of the active quick navigation button
 $fade-color 			| Background color behind the iamges.
 Will be a part of the transitions between images.
 Default `#fff`.

 ## Browser Compatibility